Achievable logoAchievable logo

 Here’s a video breaking down a practice question on this topic:

 Broker-dealers provide Regulation BI disclosures in writing on Form CRS (customer relationship summary).
-You can explore what this looks like in the real world - here’s a link to Charles Schwab’s Form CRS (the first two pages are Schwab’s broker-dealer portion).
+To see a real example, here’s Charles Schwab’s Form CRS (the first two pages are Schwab’s broker-dealer portion).
 The form is divided into these sections:

 1. What investors should consider when choosing Schwab